 The alternative to an IDE is to start with a text editor and turn it into a complete development environment.
 You will need to add a build environment like cmake, gradle or scons, a regular debugger2, a memory debugger a performance profiler and a code coverage tool.
 That is a lot of software to manage separately, all of which you get in one package with Xcode.

-Xcode does not only package all the tools together, it also integrates them in a way that it is difficult, if not impossible to achieve with individual tools.
+Xcode does not only package all the tools together, but it also integrates them in a way that it is difficult, if not impossible to achieve with individual tools.
 One example is the integration of the compiler into the editor that allows Xcode to point out compile errors while the source code is being edited.
 Another is the display of code coverage, created by the integrated unit test tool.
-This is why an IDE is a great programming environment; not so much because the integrated tools in Xcode are better than the best of breed individual tools, but all together they add value that cannot be replicated with individual tools.
+These are examples why an IDE is a great programming environment; not so much because the integrated tools in Xcode are better than the best of breed individual tools, but all together they add value that cannot be replicated with individual tools.
 So, let’s delve a little deeper into what Xcode has to offer.

 The source code editor in Xcode is no slouch and comes with all the bells and whistles.
 Syntax highlighting, completion suggestions, code folding and so on.
-But it goes way beyond that.
-Since Apple has moved on from the GNU toolchain to llvm, the compiler is available as a library and thus Xcode can access and display compile messages and static code analysis of the source code as you type.
+However, it goes way beyond that.
+Since Apple has moved on from the GNU toolchain to llvm, the compiler is available as a library, and thus Xcode can access and display compile messages and static code analysis of the source code as you type.
 As an example, the following picture shows Xcode complaining about an undeclared variable without the compiler being explicitly invoked: With that information available in the editor, the times where coding would require multiple time consuming round trips of compiling, followed by fixing the compile errors, are gone.

 git has become my favorite source code version control system.
 Not only for its powerful features, but also for the excellent graphical user interfaces that exist for it on the Mac.
-Whenever I have to make commits or hunt down changes in the history, I personally use SourceTree from Atlassian.
+Whenever I have to make commits or hunt down changes in the history, I use SourceTree from Atlassian.
 However, when you are in the trenches, editing and debugging, it is helpful to see right there in the editor what changes were made to the code.

-Xcode identifies all changed files in the project navigator by placing a marker “M” next to it (see arrow 1 in picture below).
-While Xcode itself indicates change locations in the source code, I use a the GitDiff Xcode plugin for a little more functionality.
+Xcode identifies all changed files in the project navigator by placing a marker “M” next to it (see arrow 1 in the picture below).
+While Xcode itself indicates change locations in the source code, I use the GitDiff Xcode plugin for a little more functionality.
 It will indicate changes by placing change bars in the gutter (see arrow 2 in the picture below).
-If you let the mouse hover over the change bar it will show you what the code looked like before the change was made.
+If you let the mouse hover over the change bar, it will show you what the code looked like before the change was made.

-To get the big picture it is sometimes nice to get a side by side view of all changes.
+To get the big picture, it is sometimes nice to get a side by side view of all changes.
 If you have the screen real estate and are not using the assistant editor to display related files, you can turn on the side by side change comparison in Xcode.

 Finding bugs is hard, finding memory bugs is a magnitude harder.
 Simply because a memory bug often causes mischief at a location in the program that is unrelated to where the actual bug is.

 As of version 7.0 Xcode added an address sanitizer to its set of tools.
 The address sanitizer adds lightweight instrumentation to the executable so that memory violations are caught immediately.
-During execution the debugger will stop at the place of the memory violation and provide additional information, e.g., where the memory was freed.
+During execution, the debugger will stop at the place of the memory violation and provide additional information, e.g., where the memory was freed.
 Heap buffer overflow and underflow are also detected, as well as generic undefined behaviors.
 For a detailed account of all the features refer to Mike Ash’ blog post on this topic.

 The address sanitizer’s key feature is its speed.
 It is fast enough to leave it on for all testing during the development.
-A truly great addition to Xcode, well worth to consider it just for this reason.
+A great addition to Xcode, well worth to consider it just for this reason.

 Writing comprehensive tests is often something done last, if at all.
-Test environments are time consuming to set up, and there is usually a lot of boilerplate work to be done that can be seen as unproductive.
+Test environments are time-consuming to set up, and there is usually a lot of boilerplate work to be done that can be seen as unproductive.
 However, good tests are crucial for a robust final product.
 Support from the IDE for this part of the development process is therefore welcome.

-For functions that have many execution paths this is a simple way to inspect that everything has been tested before the code goes out to a customer.
+For functions that have many execution paths, this is a simple way to inspect that everything has been tested before the code goes out to a customer.

 Early on I hinted that programmers are opinionated and like to set up their programming environment just right.
 The developers of Xcode realized that and provided hooks to extend Xcode to allow everyone to change the look and feel and add the tools they would like to see in a programming environment.
 I found that one great way to utilize the many extensions that have been written and made available for everyone is Alcatraz.
 Alcatraz adds a menu item to Xcode that makes it ridiculously easy to discover and install plugins for Xcode.

-As with all sophisticated tools it takes a while to learn the ins and outs.
+As with all sophisticated tools, it takes a while to learn the ins and outs.
 Xcode is no exception here.
 It packs so many different tools into one package that it seems a bit overwhelming at first.
 That is why I tossed it aside a few times, and it took a new programming language to make me spent enough time with it to get over the initial learning hump to appreciate its functionality.
 Try it out if you haven’t yet and stick with it for a while.
 I’m pretty sure you will like it.